life in conc

 The municipal heat planning process is divided into several steps:

-- Development of a target scenario: Which energy sources and supply systems can be used to achieve climate-neutral heat supply by the target year 2045?
-Considering the parameters: economic efficiency, technical feasibility
+• Development of a target scenario: Which energy sources and supply systems can be used to achieve climate-neutral heat supply?
+Consideration of the parameters: economic viability, technical feasibility

 The VG Werke Konz AöR and the administration of the municipality will inform the political bodies and citizens about the current status of the analyses during the planning process for municipal heat planning.
 A public information event is planned for the second half of 2025.
 The exact date will be announced later.

 At the end of the planning process, residents will have greater clarity about their future heat supply options.
 Homeowners can better plan which energy supply investments make the most sense for them at which time.
-Municipal heat planning provides them with information, for example, about whether a local or district heating network would be technically suitable for their street.
+Municipal heat planning provides them with information, for example, about whether a local or district heating network would potentially be feasible on their street.

 In areas where a district heating network is unlikely, residents can assume that a decentralized solution (individual stand-alone solution, e.g., a heat pump) will be necessary.
 Implementation will then be the responsibility of the building owners.